tracystacktrace/StackEm/README.md

 [![Available on - Modrinth](https://img.shields.io/badge/Available_on-Modrinth-4bab62?logo=modrinth&logoColor=white)](https://modrinth.com/mod/stack-em) [![GitHub release](https://img.shields.io/github/release/tracystacktrace/StackEm?include_prereleases=&sort=semver&color=success)](https://github.com/tracystacktrace/StackEm/releases/)

-A FoxLoader (ReIndev mod loader) modification that adds an ability to use several texturepacks at once!
+A FoxLoader (ReIndev) modification which allows to load and use several texturepacks simultaneously and much more!

-No need to extract and combine several texturepacks into one big `.zip` file, just install the mod and select any of texturepacks you want to use within menu.

-Additionally, this mod adds expanded capabilities for texturepacks, such as custom item textures based on name/meta, additional description file, etc.

 This is achieved by replacing a standard `ITexturePack` instance with custom one that handles multiple zip files `I/O` operations.
 All injections & source code manipulations are done within Mixins.

-![Texturepacks menu GUI](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_1.png)
-![Showcase of gluing system](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_2.png)
-![Showcase of custom texture swap](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_4.png)
-![CharMap](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_3.png)

-## Features
+### Features:

-- Texturepack stacking and ordering: several texturepacks can be enabled simultaneously and ordered, and the game will respect the order during resource fetching
+- **Texturepack stacking and ordering:** several texturepacks can be enabled simultaneously and ordered, and the game will respect the order during resource fetching.
-- Some textures gluing system: the game will attempt to automatically glue several textures "together", making most hud texturepacks work together
+- **Additional description file:** The mod adds support for own additional texturepack description file `stackem.json` that aims to add more information on top of `pack.txt`.
+[Check the guide page for more information!](https://github.com/tracystacktrace/StackEm/tree/main/docs/Additional%20Description)
+- **Custom item textures swap:** Like in `Optifine`, you can put a different texture into an item based either on its' display name or its' metadata value.
+[Check the guide page for a tutorial and more information!](https://github.com/tracystacktrace/StackEm/blob/main/docs/Custom%20ItemStack%20Textures/README.md)
+- **Texture _gluing_:** the mod will try to combine textures that's been changed by texturepacks by comparing against vanilla texture (see list of textures below).
+This is very helpful for micro texturepacks that change HUD textures, such as `Transgender Hearts Texturepack` and `Square (Aim) Dot`, etc., as they change the same texture file!
   - `/textures/gui/effects.png`
   - `/textures/gui/gui.png`
   - `/textures/gui/icons.png`
   - `/textures/gui/web_buttons.png`
   - `/textures/gui/hud/hud.png`
   - `/textures/gui/stats/slot.png`
   - `/textures/environment/particles.png`
-- Additional description file: you can [create an additional description file](https://github.com/tracystacktrace/StackEm/tree/main/docs/Additional%20Description) in your texturepack to include authorship, website and categories!
-- Custom texture swap: like in `optifine`, you can [change a texture of an item by their name or meta value](https://github.com/tracystacktrace/StackEm/blob/main/docs/Custom%20ItemStack%20Textures/README.md)
+- **Patched some GUI textures:** `Forge` and `Dimensional Chest` now have their own dedicated GUI textures:
+  - `/textures/gui/container/forge.png`
+  - `/textures/gui/container/dimensional_chest.png`
+- **Patched sound reloading:** Now sound files withing texturepacks are fully reloaded on update, which fixes some audio related bugs.

+### Screenshots:

+![Texturepacks menu GUI](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_1.png)
+![Showcase of gluing system](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_2.png)
+![Showcase of custom texture swap](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_4.png)
+![CharMap](https://github.com/tracystacktrace/StackEm/raw/main/docs/showcase_3.png)

 ## Installation